CostasStavrou/sha-javascript1/README.md

 **Answers**

 1. ```js
-// Declare a variable x and initialize it with an integer. let x = 34;
+let x = 34;
 ```

 2. ```js
-// How do you round the number 7.25, to the nearest whole number?
 alert(Math.round(7.25));
 ```

 3. ```js
-// Create a array called colors with the strings red, green and blue inside. let colors = ["red", "green", "blue"];
+let colors = ["red", "green", "blue"];
 ```

 4. ```js
-// How can you find the length of the object you just created?
 let colors = ["red", "green", "blue"];
 alert(colors.length);
 ```

 5. ```js
-/*
-Write a program that checks the types of two variables and prints out SAME TYPE if they are the same type.
-For example:

-let x = 9; let y = 'Hello';
-if () { console.log('SAME TYPE'); }

-*/

 let x = 10;
 let y = "EcmaScript";